 Manual removal utilizes metal instruments that can cause pain when coming into contact with the bony portion of the ear canal.
 Large metal syringes used for irrigation have unregulated water flow that can cause painful irritation to the canal wall and or the eardrum.
 Suction, my preferred method prior to the Earigator in trained hands although painless can be very loud and uncomfortable.

 The primary benefit to the patient of the Earigator is the soothing comfort of the procedure itself.
 Imagine body temperature water being massaged into your ear and bathing your external auditory canal with warmth and gentle pressure that eliminates ear wax in minutes in most cases causing most patients to ask Is that it?
 Are you done?

-Are There Any Risks or Complications Linked to Earigator?
+Are There Any Risks or Complications Linked to Earigator Cerumen Irrigation?

-Addiction to the comfort is a possibility!
-In all seriousness though there are possible complications if you have a history of middle ear surgeries, eardrum perforations and or chronic ear infections so our audiologists will be sure to ask you these questions prior to using the earigator.
+Addiction to comfort is a possibility!
+In all seriousness though there are possible complications if you have a history of middle ear surgeries, eardrum perforations, and or chronic ear infections so our audiologists will be sure to ask you these questions prior to using the Earigator.